PelmeenidHapukoorega/Solutions-Architect/AZ-900/01-Cloud-Concepts/Cloud service types.md

 ## Describe Platform as a Service

-Platform as a Service or PaaS is the middle ground between renting soace in a datacentre (IaaS) and paying for a complete and deployed solution (SaaS).
+Platform as a Service or PaaS is the middle ground between renting space in a datacentre (IaaS) and paying for a complete and deployed solution (SaaS).

 ### Why does it exist?